justinmauldin7/measurabl_api/README.md

 ```

 ##### Get All Spaces for a Specific Site:
-You will need to know and pass in the id of the site you are looking to find all the spaces for
-into the URL for a successful response.
+You will need to know and pass in the id of the site you are looking to find all the spaces into the URL for a successful response.

 ```
 GET /api/v1/spaces?site_id=1